310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Souma %}
-Hehe, be slow and steady, Anzu-dono.[^1] You should take a relaxing break.
+Fufu, be slow and steady, Anzu-dono.[^1] You should take a relaxing break.

-The more you exhaust yourself, the more you will cause *“care-less mis-staiks”* to happen… Not only that, but you will be less mindful of your surroundings.
+The more you exhaust yourself, the more you will cause careless mistakes to happen… Not only that, but you will be less mindful of your surroundings.
 It is not a pleasant experience.

-Hasumi-dono is occasionally reduced to such a state from overexhaustion, so I am well aware of this fact.
+Hasumi-dono is occasionally reduced to such a state from over-exhaustion, so I am well aware of this fact.

 Pushing yourself to work even harder when you are in that state only worsens your health, as well as your work productivity.
 {% endbubble %}